 Dun & Bradstreet’s PAYDEX score (sometimes referred to as D&B PAYDEX) relies solely on the promptness of payments.
 This score examines your customer’s average time (in days) to pay off a debt, relative to the outlined terms.

 Experian’s Intelliscore ranges from 0 (high risk) to 100 (low risk).
 Experian’s business credit score only considers whether payments are made on time or not.
-It also examines how a company has handled credit in the past, looking at things such as average credit utilisation (how much of your available credit you use), as well as the frequency of any derogatory marks towards their account (payment delinquency, collections, liens, etc.).
+It also examines how a company has handled credit in the past, looking at things such as average credit utilization (how much of your available credit you use), as well as the frequency of any derogatory marks towards their account (payment delinquency, collections, liens, etc.).

 Equifax assigns a company three different scores, inside of a single report.